Skip to main content

 Qualifying Individual (QI) ALMB Part B premium only Must be renewed yearly and is first-come, first-served.
 In Michigan, ALMB cannot be approved for a previous calendar year.

-Qualified Disabled and Working Individual (QDWI) QDWI Part A premium only No mihealth card is issued.
+Qualified Disabled and Working Individual (QDWI) QDWI Part A premium only QDWI policy says no mihealth card is issued.
 This usually applies to certain working people with disabilities under age 65, not most seniors.

 Income limits for seniors in Michigan

 Important: Michigan does not decide these cases using a simple gross-income test.
-The Michigan policy manual says MSP eligibility uses SSI-related countable net income, and the state’s Reference Table 242 uses the 100%, 120%, and 135% federal poverty bands.
-For a practical 2026 screening check, the 2026 Medicare.gov MSP limits are the best current starting point.
+Michigan MSP eligibility uses SSI-related countable net income.
+The state’s Reference Table 242 explains the 100%, 120%, and 135% federal poverty bands.
+When this guide was checked, that state table still showed 2025 effective amounts, while federal Medicare and Social Security sources showed the 2026 screening limits below.
+MDHHS makes the final decision.

 Program Monthly income limit, single Monthly income limit, married couple Resource limit, single Resource limit, married couple